coconutpalm/dot.emacs/PIM/insideout/README.md

 ## Why?

-*  Because I want something as fast and low-ceremony to use as Babashka, that scales up and out like an application server, that weighs just few megs as a self-executing uberjar.
+*  Because I want something as fast and low-ceremony to use as Babashka, that scales up and out like an application server, that weighs just a few megs as a self-executing uberjar.
-*  Because I believe our development environments have become too heavyweight.
+*  Because I believe our development and deployment pipelines have become too heavyweight.
 With dynamic dependency resolution and an embedded nRepl, build tools become obsolete and all we need then is an editor.

 ## And the big question...